Donna Singer: The Doug Richards Trio

 In 2010, she began collaborating with the Doug Richards Trio, which included the following musicians: Doug Richards (bass guitar), Billy Alfred (piano), and Mike Cervone (drums).
 Together, they released five jazz albums between 2012 and 2019.

 In the summer of 2012, Singer released her first album with the Doug Richards Trio, Take the Day Off: Escape with Jazz, which combined jazz standards and original instrumental tracks.
 The album aired on over 150 stations globally.
 This album included Donna and Roy Singer's first original release, the self-titled track "Take the Day Off".
 It was written by Mitch Usher and Roy Singer.
 The album reached number 23 on the College Music Journal's jazz charts.

 In November 2012, Singer and the Doug Richards Trio released another collaborative album, Kiss Me Beneath the Mistletoe, as a holiday jazz album.
 The album featured several original Christmas songs including "Kiss Me Beneath the Mistletoe" and "On New Year's Eve", both written by Roy Singer, and "Christmas In My Heart", written by Doug Richards.
-Guest artists on this album included Jeff Otis (guitar), Luis Camacho (trumpet/vocal), Crystal Tweed (alto vocal), Debra Courtright (soprano vocal), and Randy Hennig (tenor vocal).
-The Christmas album reached number 20 on the College Music Journal jazz charts.

 In 2013, Singer and the Doug Richards Trio performed at the Saratoga Arts Fest and venues in the Catskill Mountains and NYC.
 The album Jazz in the Living Room was also released in 2013.

 The fourth collaborative album, Destiny: Moment of Jazz, was released in 2014.
 Special guests on this album included Jeff Otis (guitar), Chris Pasen (flugelhorn), Nancy Wegrzyn (viola), and Bobby Tee (percussion/drums).
 Destiny: Moment of Jazz reached #25 on the College Music Journal jazz charts.

 Feeling The Jazz, the duo's fifth album, was released in 2016.
 Special guests on this album included Jeff Otis (guitar), William Fleck (trombone), Karen Macklin (composer/violin), Siavani Bacani (violin), Ysauro Hernandez (percussion), and Valerie Solomon (graphic design).

 In 2014, Singer and the Doug Richards Trio performed at the Nebraska International Jazz Series, also known as the Jazz in June concert series, in Lincoln, Nebraska.
-The group performed on the East Coast at various venues including the Newburgh Jazz Series, University of the Streets Jazz Theatre on Charlie Parker Way in the East Village, Somethin' Jazz – 52nd Street, NYC, and Billie's Black Gourmet Restaurant in Harlem.